andrewacashner/hearingfaithms/chapters/chapter-2.md

-This Jesuit polymath's compendium of musical knowledge, *Musurgia universalis*, was published in Rome in 1650 and thence disseminated throughout the Hispanic world, with copies sent to centers of colonial culture including Puebla and Manila.
+This Jesuit polymath's compendium of musical knowledge, *Musurgia universalis*, was published in Rome in 1650 and thence disseminated throughout the Hispanic world, with copies sent to centers of colonial culture including Puebla and Manila [@Findlen:Kircher; @Godwin:KircherTheater; on the worldwide distribution of the book as far as Manila, see @Irving:Colonial, 48--50.
+The book may be found in historical collections in Madrid, Barcelona, Mexico City, and Puebla (two copies).].
-[@Findlen:Kircher; @Godwin:KircherTheater;
-on the worldwide distribution of the book as far as Manila, see
-@Irving:Colonial, 48--50.
-The book may be found in historical collections in Madrid, Barcelona, Mexico City, and Puebla (two copies).]
 <!--- Revise if discussing Kircher in ch 1 -->
-Kircher discusses the power of music several times throughout his ten-part treatise, including a detailed analysis of "whether, why, and what kind of power music might have to move people's souls, and whether the stories are true that were written about the miraculous effects of ancient music."
+Kircher discusses the power of music several times throughout his ten-part treatise, including a detailed analysis of "whether, why, and what kind of power music might have to move people's souls, and whether the stories are true that were written about the miraculous effects of ancient music" [@Kircher:Musurgia, bk.
-[@Kircher:Musurgia, bk.
 7, p.
-549: "Vtrum, cur, & quomodo Musica uim habeat
-ad animos hominum commouendos, & vtrum vera sint, quæ de mirificis Musicæ Veteris effectibus scribuntur."].
+549: "Vtrum, cur, & quomodo Musica uim habeat ad animos hominum commouendos, & vtrum vera sint, quæ de mirificis Musicæ Veteris effectibus scribuntur."].
 Kircher's contribution to this favorite controversy of the Renaissance is to defend the superiority of modern music on the basis of, among other factors, its increased ability to move listeners through varieties of musical structure and